 - Biology: 41%

 - Psychology: 33%

-Their calculations suggest that no particular field is associated with a disbelief in God’s existence.
-However, they found that there are several other factors that play a role in disbelief, for example, the study found that those scientists who were immigrants disbelieved in God to a greater degree than those who were born and raised in the America.
+Their calculations suggest that no particular field is associated with a disbelief in God’s existence, and found that there are several other factors which played a role in disbelief.
+For example, those scientists who were immigrants disbelieved in God to a greater degree than those who were born and raised in the America.
 The study also found that scientists come disproportionately from non-religious or religiously liberal backgrounds compared to the general population.
-That would suggest that at least some part of the difference in religiosity between scientists and the general population is probably due to religious upbringing rather than scientific training or institutional pressure to be irreligious.
+These suggest that at least some part of the difference in religiosity between scientists and the general population is probably due to religious upbringing rather than scientific training or institutional pressure to be irreligious.
+The pair write that,

 Another interesting area was the correlation between marital status and number of children on religiosity.
 Those who were married (especially with children) attended religious services more often.
 Those who were just living together were more likely than married scientists to believe that “There is very little truth in any religion.”

-Although many non-believers try hard to argue that science and religion are in conflict with each other, it is evident that most scientists do not necessarily see this.
-Ecklund’s research found that only 15% of those surveyed thought that science and religion were always in conflict.
-Of those studied about half of them expressed some form of religious affiliation (4).
+Although its not uncommon for some to argue that science and religion are in conflict with each other, it is evident that most scientists do not necessarily see this.
+Only 15% of those surveyed thought that science and religion were always in conflict, and about half of the respondents expressed some form of religious affiliation (5).